microinsurance-network/world-map-of-microinsurance/README.md

 ##### links.csv

 This file stores which countries have links to additional information.
 The first column should match the country's `iso3` found in the `mi-data.csv` file.
+The second column should contain the full link to the page where additional information can be found.

 ##### studies.csv

 This file stores all the landscape study links.
-Match the existing format for all columns
+Match the existing format for all columns.

 ##### types.csv

 This file provides descriptions for the eight main microinsurance indicators.
-Any text in the column, "description" will be shown on the info tooltips on the site.
+Any text in the column, "description", will be shown on the info tooltips on the site.